|U kunt onze algemene vervoersvoorwaarden ook als PDF downloaden.|

 If we legitimately cancel your reservation your Flight Ticket will become invalid at the latest after the completion of the flights concerned.
 The only case in which this does not apply is when these flights were previously rebooked, or if you have the right to rebooking regardless, according to the terms of Article 5.2.
 We expressly advise you that in the case of your reservation being legitimately cancelled by us you have no right to a refund of the Total Fare already paid by you and that your obligation to pay any still unpaid amounts remains unaffected, unless otherwise stated in these Conditions of Carriage.

 6.1.1 In general the check-in desks open two hours before the scheduled departure time (for flights from Tel Aviv: three hours / for flights from Casablanca: 2,5 hours).
 We recommend that you arrive at check-in two hours before departure.
-Passengers who have not arrived at the check-in desk and presented themselves to the check-in staff by at the latest 30 minutes before the scheduled departure of their flight (for flights from Tel Aviv: 45 minutes / for flights from Casablanca: 40 minutes) will no longer be able to be checked-in.
+Passengers who have not arrived at the check-in desk and presented themselves to the check-in staff by at the latest 30 minutes before the scheduled departure of their flight (for flights from/to Tel Aviv: 60 minutes / for flights from Casablanca: 50 minutes / for flights to/from Pristina: 40 minutes) will no longer be able to be checked-in.
 If you have booked a one-stop flight we recommend that you use the specially marked transfer desks when you check-in again at the airport where you catch your connecting flight, if such a transfer desk is available.
 One-stop passengers will as a rule be given priority treatment at a transfer desk and as such will be checked in more quickly.

 6.1.2 Notwithstanding the rules in Article 6.1.1 special check-in times and restrictions on checked luggage do apply.

-6.1.2 (b) for passengers wanting to check in at a special check-in terminal outside the airport (e.g. City Air Terminal – CAT – at Wien Mitte station).
+6.1.2 (b) for passengers wanting to check in at a special check-in terminal outside the Airport.
 The necessary time that passengers must be at the check-in terminal by and have made themselves known to the check-in personnel when checking in is longer than at our check-in desks at the airport and will be made available for each specific location.
 This is why these terminals are generally open all day irrespective of the specific flight time.
 Please be aware of this when you plan your journey to these special check-in terminals as there may be restrictions on checked luggage, which may not be carried as free baggage as in Article 8.1 due to their bulkiness or other difficulties.
 We have published separately information on those airports with special check-in terminals and their relevant opening and leadtimes, as well as any restrictions on checked luggage they may have.